Compression tests have always been a go-to for uncovering any issues that an engine might have, and diesel engines are no exception to this rule.

 This is the best option that I’ve found for a reasonably priced, high quality test gauge that reads up to 1,000 PSI (or 70 bar) which is what you’ll need for a diesel.
 Keep in mind that this is for the gauge only, you’ll also need to grab the correct adapter kit for your truck, if you keep scrolling I have the most popular adapters listed below.

-- Include a check valve push button compression release and a quick disconnect fitting on the hose end
+- Features include: check valve, push button compression release, and quick disconnect fitting on hose end

-- Straight and 45 degree hose connectors are included
+- Straight and 45 degree hose connectors with quick-connect fittings are included

 Diesel Compression Test Kit